duceppemo/VCFs_to_SNP_alignment/README.md

 ## Python environment setup

-Instructions shown are to install with only user, not root, privileges.
-Use root privileges if available or other user PATH setup if desired.
+Instructions shown are to install with user, not root, privileges.
+Use root privileges if available or with another user PATH setup if desired.

 Script 2 is written in Python and must be ran using Python3.